codecrafters-io/build-your-own-shell/stage_descriptions/quoting-06-qj0.md

 ./your_program.sh
 ```

-It'll then send a series of commands to your shell, executing the renamed `cat` executable:
+It will then send a series of commands to your shell, executing the renamed `cat` executable:

 ```bash
 $ 'exe with "quotes"' file